-Leo M. Lambert has led Elon's rise to national prominence since 1999, promoting a student-centered culture that values strong relationships between students and their faculty and staff mentors.
-Focused on developing students as global citizens, ethical leaders and creative problem-solvers, Lambert has led two strategic plans, creating a model for the modern liberal arts university.
+Leo M. Lambert led Elon’s rise to national prominence from 1999 to 2018, promoting a student-centered culture that values strong relationships between students and their faculty and staff mentors.
+Focused on developing students as global citizens, ethical leaders and creative problem-solvers, Lambert led two strategic plans, creating a model for the modern liberal arts university.

 Under Lambert’s leadership, the university established the Elon University School of Law in downtown Greensboro (2006) and created a new School of Health Sciences (2011).
 Earlier in his tenure, he supported a major academic reorganization that established the School of Communications, the School of Education and Elon College, the College of Arts and Sciences, which joined Elon’s existing Martha and Spencer Love School of Business.